fabric8-launcher/launcher-application/README.md

 4. (Optional) Ensure from the previous steps all environment variables are properly set up and sourced into your terminal:

-For instance, in a Unix-like environment you may like to create a `launchpad-missioncontrol-env.sh` file to hold the following; this may be executed using `source launchpad-missioncontrol-env.sh`:
+For instance, in a Unix-like environment you may like to create a `launcher-missioncontrol-env.sh` file to hold the following; this may be executed using `source launchpad-missioncontrol-env.sh`:

 ```
 #!/bin/sh